danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

   <figcaption>Get a generated test token for you API.</figcaption>
 </figure>

-And if you scroll to the bottom, you'll see a `curl` command displayed with a ready to use token:
+And if you scroll to the bottom, you'll see a `curl` command displayed with a ready to use test token:

 ```
 curl --request GET \